libardolara/fb-watson/README.md

-# Serverless simple connector for IBM Watson and Facebook Messenger
+# Simple serverless connector for IBM Watson and Facebook Messenger

 The application demonstrate and IBM Cloud Function (based on Apache OpenWhisk) that connects Facebook Messenger with Watson Assitant, Visual Recognition and Watson Discovery saving the chat history in Cloudant database.